cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## DH-Based KEM

-Suppose we are given a Diffie-Hellman group that provides the following operations:
+Suppose we are given a Diffie-Hellman group, and a hash function, providing the following operations:

 - GenerateKeyPair(): Generate an ephemeral key pair `(sk, pk)` for the DH group in use